hpcaitech/ColossalAI/colossalai/inference/README.md

 ## Design

-Colossal Inference is composed of two main components:
+Colossal Inference is composed of three main components:

 1. High performance kernels and ops: which are inspired from existing libraries and modified correspondingly.
 2. Efficient memory management mechanism：which includes the key-value cache manager, allowing for zero memory waste during inference.